 Overview of Guide

-The Employment Service (ES) program administered by the Texas Workforce Commission (TWC) is governed by the Wagner-Peyser Act and federal regulations published by the US Department of Labor’s (DOL) Employment and Training Administration (ETA).
+The Employment Service (ES) program administered by the Texas Workforce Commission (TWC) is governed by the Wagner-Peyser Act and federal regulations published by the U.S. Department of Labor’s (DOL) Employment and Training Administration (ETA).
 The program is funded by unemployment insurance (UI) taxes assessed on employers through the Federal Unemployment Tax Act (26 United States Code (USC), Chapter 23).

 The Wagner-Peyser Act of 1933, which established a nationwide system of public employment offices known as the Employment Service (formerly known as Job Service), was amended by the Workforce Investment Act (WIA) of 1998 to establish the one-stop service delivery model.
-The one-stop service delivery system is intended to provide universal access to an integrated array of labor-exchange (job-matching) services through self-service or with staff assistance.
+The one-stop service delivery system is intended to provide universal access to an integrated array of labor-exchange (job-matching) services through staff assistance or self-service.
 This allows employers, workers, and job seekers to obtain the services they need, when they need them, and in the manner that they prefer (for example, online, in person, or by phone).
 WIA was replaced by the Workforce Innovation and Opportunity Act (WIOA) of 2014, which further amended the Wagner-Peyser Act to align and improve employment, training, and education programs, and strengthen the workforce development system through innovation.